OmarIT555/RubyDungeon/README.md

 to the end of each path to defeat a boss enemy.
 Once the player defeats all 3 boss enemies, the player wins.

 # Credits
-Thanks to Jordyn Williams for the signs (found within the game) Thanks to Michael Sleeman for the particles and the main map layout (found within the game)
+Thanks to Jordyn Williams for the signs (found within the game)<br>
+Thanks to Michael Sleeman for the particles and the main map layout (found within the game)